 RCCE: As the VAN project depended on strong risk communication skills, CHAM conducted several orientations and trainings for health workers and community influencers.
 CHAM also trained media personnel on Covid-19 related RCCE.

-Media Personnel: In Q2, CHAM equipped 15 Frontline Media Practitioners with knowledge and skills to effectively engage with communities and communicate accurate information about Covid-19 vaccine through jingles, social media, stories.
+Media Personnel: CHAM equipped 15 Frontline Media Practitioners with knowledge and skills to effectively engage with communities and communicate accurate information about Covid-19 vaccine through jingles, social media, stories.

-Health Workers: In Q1, CHAM conducted training for health workers in RCCE for Covid-19 vaccine uptake in Phalombe and Chiradzulu.
+Health Workers: CHAM conducted training for health workers in RCCE for Covid-19 vaccine uptake in Phalombe and Chiradzulu.
 In total 146 health workers were trained, 109 males, 37 females.

-Community influencers: In Q2, CHAM trained 73 community influencers from Chiradzulu and 119 from Phalombe.
+Community influencers: CHAM trained 73 community influencers from Chiradzulu and 119 from Phalombe.
 These were mainly members of the area development committees (ADCs).
-CHAM also managed to train 30 faith leaders and 10 political leaders (ward councilors) from Phalombe and Chiradzulu.
-In Q3, a further 148 community leaders from Chiradzulu were trained in RCCE for covid-19 vaccine.
+CHAM also managed to train 30 faith leaders and 10 political leaders (ward councilors) from Phalombe and Chiradzulu. an additional 148 community leaders from Chiradzulu were trained in RCCE for covid-19 vaccine.

 Data Management

-In Q3, 36 senior HSAs, HMIS officer & Coordinators had data management training and the participants were equipped with skills and knowledge to collect and document high quality Covid-19 vaccine uptake data in the 35 targeted facilities.
+36 senior HSAs, HMIS officers & Coordinators had data management training and the participants were equipped with skills and knowledge to collect and document high quality Covid-19 vaccine uptake data in the 35 targeted facilities.

-In Q4, CHAM conducted Covid-19 data harmonization exercise in Phalombe and throughout VAN Project activities implementation engaged EPI Focal Person, HSAs supervisors and facility data clerks to ensure Covid-19 vaccination data is well documented in registers, entered EPI program Excel and OHSP databases.
+CHAM conducted Covid-19 data harmonization exercise in Phalombe and throughout VAN Project activities implementation engaged EPI Focal Person, HSAs supervisors and facility data clerks to ensure Covid-19 vaccination data is well documented in registers, entered EPI program Excel and OHSP databases.

 Supportive supervision and mentorship:

-CHAM conducted supportive supervision in Q4 for all 35 facilities with an aim of reviewing documentation and reporting of Covid-19 vaccination data, address any identified gaps, conduct data quality spot checks and discuss strategies on improving accessibility of Covid-19 vaccines.
+CHAM conducted supportive supervision for all 35 facilities with an aim of reviewing documentation and reporting of Covid-19 vaccination data, address any identified gaps, conduct data quality spot checks and discuss strategies on improving accessibility of Covid-19 vaccines.
+During the exercise, the project team noted a lot of inconsistencies between OHSP and EPI reporting tools.
+This necessitated data harmonization exercise and mentorship on data management.

 Vaccine administration strengthening